micmejia/bible-dump/NKJV/Isaiah/Isa 48.md

 Surely you did not hear, Surely you did not know; Surely from long ago your ear was not opened.
 For I knew that you would deal very treacherously, And were called a transgressor from the womb.

 ###### 9
-"For My name's sake I will [^b]defer My anger, And _for_ My praise I will restrain it from you, So that I do not cut you off.
+"For My name's sake I will defer My anger, And _for_ My praise I will restrain it from you, So that I do not cut you off.

 ###### 10
 Behold, I have refined you, but not as silver; I have tested you in the furnace of affliction.